Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

-\textit{Orbitronics}.
-Our main finding is that the OHE of holes in bulk Ge is of the same order of magnitude as the giant OHE due to Bi$_2$Se$_3$ bulk states, and exceeds it by a factor of approximately $2$.
-At the same time, Ge is grown to a high degree of purity resulting in ultrahigh quality samples, benefits from its proximity to Si microfabrication technologies, and exhibits substantial hole mobilities even in the bulk.
-The time of flight hole mobility in 3D Ge at 40K has been measured to be of the order of 100.000 cm$^2$/(Vs) \cite{reggiani1977hole,ottaviani1973hole}.
-In contrast, the best bulk mobilities in Bi$_2$Se$_3$ lie in the range 10-20.000 cm$^2$/(Vs) \cite{ButchTIMobilityPRB, paulino2024bulk, noyan2025highly, lohmann2023highly}.
-From this perspective Ge is an optimal material for orbitronic applications.
-We note also that, although efficient OAM injection via OHE requires a 3D structure, mobilities measured in 2D Ge structures are considerably higher than both of the above, offering the prospect of further improvement\cite{Borsoi2025nature, stehouwer2023germanium}.
 Our study, taken together with the observations above, suggests the viability of Ge-metal interfaces, for example Ge/Co, where Co is a metal of choice in spintronic ferromagnetic structures \cite{bader2010spintronics, felser2007spintronics}.
 This interface, and its relatives, have featured in a number of studies \cite{nedelkoski2025effects, tsay2003magnetic, dhar1998atomic, tsay2007magnetic}, including a recent study linked to spin injection \cite{nedelkoski2025effects}, but we are not aware of its use for orbitronic applications.
 Given the difference in magnitude of the spin and orbital Hall effects we can expect that for any significant orbital-to-spin conversion $> 0.2\%$ the orbital Hall effect will dominate the torque in a Ge/ferromagnetic device.
 Fig.~\ref{Fig:Ge_Co_OHE} shows a provisional sketch that illustrates one possible geometry for a Ge orbital torque device.
 The Ge/Co device depicted in Fig.~\ref{Fig:Ge_Co_OHE} includes a hypothetical barrier layer, as these layers are often used to assist with orbital-to-spin conversion \cite{OHE-Hetero-PRR-2022-Pietro,L-S-OT-2023}, however, the barrier layer may not be necessary.
 In such a device the orbital Hall effect can be studied via the magnetisation dynamics in the ferromagnet \cite{mellnik2014spin}.